 This Quarterly Report contains statements that Wal-Mart believes are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, and intended to enjoy the protection of the safe harbor for forward-looking statements provided by that Act.
-These forward-looking statements include a statement in Note 7 to our financial statements regarding the forecasted full year tax rate for our fiscal year 2006 and statements under the subcaption "Wal-Mart Stores Segment" under the caption "Results of Operations" and under the caption "Capital Resources" in Management's Discussion and Analysis of Financial Condition and Results of Operations above with respect to the potential impact of fuel costs on our results of operations, our intent and ability to fund certain cash flow shortfalls by the sale of commercial paper and long-term debt securities and our ability to sell our long-term debt securities.
-These statements are identified by the use of the words "forecast," "anticipate" and "plan."
+These forward-looking statements include a statement in Note 8 to our financial statements regarding the forecasted full year tax rate for our fiscal year 2006 and statements under the subcaption "Wal-Mart Stores Segment" under the caption "Results of Operations" and under the caption "Capital Resources" in Management's Discussion and Analysis of Financial Condition and Results of Operations above with respect to the potential impact of fuel costs on our results of operations, our intent and ability to fund certain cash flow shortfalls by the sale of commercial paper and long-term debt securities and our ability to sell our long-term debt securities.
+These statements are identified by the use of the words "forecast," anticipate" and "plan."
 These forward-looking statements are subject to risks, uncertainties and other factors, including, fuel price movements, interest rate fluctuations, other capital market conditions, and other factors and risks.
 We discuss certain of these matters more fully, as well as certain risk factors that may affect our business operations, financial condition and results of operations, in other of our filings with the SEC, including our Annual Report on Form 10-K for the year ended January 31, 2005.
 This Quarterly Report should be read in conjunction with that Annual Report on Form 10-K, and all our other filings, including Current Reports on Form 8-K, made with the SEC through the date of this report.
-We urge you to consider all of these risks, uncertainties and other factors carefully in evaluating the forward-looking statements contained in this Quarterly Report are made only as of the date of this report and we undertake no obligation to update these forward-looking statements to reflect subsequent eve
+We urge you to consider all of these risks, uncertainties and other factors carefully in evaluating the forward-looking statements contained in this Quarterly Report.
+As a result of these matters, including changes in facts or other factors, the actual circumstances relating to the subject matter of any forwa